Skip to main content

 A. Warranty Disclaimer

-WE MAKE NO REPRESENTATION OR WARRANTY ABOUT THE SERVICE, INCLUDING THAT IT WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT INFORMATION YOU OBTAIN THROUGH THE SERVICE IS ACCURATE OR COMPLETE.
-THE SERVICE AND ALL CONTENT, INFORMATION (INCLUDING, WITHOUT LIMITATION, USER PROFILE INFORMATION), TOOLS AND FEATURES MADE AVAILABLE THROUGH THE SERVICE, ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS.
-TO THE FULLEST EXTENT PERMISSIBLE UNDER APPLICABLE LAW, WE AND OUR AFFILIATES DISCLAIM ANY AND ALL IMPLIED OR STATUTORY WARRANTIES OF ANY KIND, INCLUDING WITHOUT LIMITATION IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, ACCURACY, TITLE, AND NON-INFRINGEMENT.
+WE MAKE NO REPRESENTATIONS OR WARRANTIES ABOUT THE SERVICES, INCLUDING THAT THEY WILL BE UNINTERRUPTED OR ERROR-FREE, SECURE, OR FREE FROM VIRUSES OR OTHER HARMFUL COMPONENTS, OR THAT THE CONTENT IS ACCURATE OR COMPLETE.
+THE SERVICES AND CONTENT, INCLUDING WITHOUT LIMITATION USER PROFILE INFORMATION AND ANY AI-GENERATED OUTPUTS, MAY CONTAIN ERRORS OR INACCURACIES AND ARE PROVIDED WITHOUT ANY WARRANTY OF ACCURACY, RELIABILITY, OR FITNESS FOR CLINICAL USE, ON AN “AS IS” AND “AS AVAILABLE” BASIS.
+TO THE FULLEST EXTENT PERMISSIBLE UNDER APPLICABLE LAW, THE DOXIMITY PARTIES (DEFINED IN SECTION 6.B) DISCLAIM ANY AND ALL IMPLIED OR STATUTORY WARRANTIES OF ANY KIND, INCLUDING WITHOUT LIMITATION IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, ACCURACY, TITLE, NON-INFRINGEMENT, AND ANY WARRANTIES ARISING FROM A COURSE OF DEALING, USAGE, OR TRADE PRACTICE.

 B. Limitation of Liability